 dorkbot san franciscoPeople doing strange things with electricity

-Sliding scale entry $5-$20 for our hosts much appreciated
+Free admission but $5-$20 donations for our hosts much appreciated

 San Francisco, CA

 Naut Humon - 5 Projects from the Upcoming Recombinant FestivalAt the last Dorkbot Naut Humon briefly announced Recombinant's upcoming marathon 7 day festival from November 26th to Dec 2 at Gray Area.
 The festival theme "Transmissions from the Seismic Stations" touches upon Seismo - Strobic synergistic oscillations between aural optic tremulant vibration and phosphene retina phenomena.
 Naut will take a look under the festival's hood with cameo clips by some of the artists and further discussions of the past and future projections for RML.

 Artists' works from the Recombinant Festival to be examined are:

 Herman Kolgen critically acclaimed multidisciplinary artist and audio kinetic sculptor whose 7 cinematically scaled spectacles as RML Artist in Residence will display a propulsive laboratory of cross sensory experiences.
 His high tech audiovisual installations render the visible through radiographic detection and data.
 Though his projects have conceptual concerns, they all remain physically tangible pushing sonic boundaries into body undulating territory and altering visual perceptions playing on notions of physical, cerebral, and emotional tension and re-release.

 V.Dream is a virtual reality installation by Li Alin in collaboration with Michael Saup and Ulf Langheinrich that uses the technological potential of sound and visual immersion of VR to induce the natural phenomenon of lucid dreaming (a dream where we are conscious we dream).